Viez Cider Porz in front of the Porta Nigra Trier

 Trier for All

-When the Romans moved north, they had to forego much of what they loved at home in the warm Mediterranean region ‒wine for example.
-And so they discovered another inebriating potion, the apple wine or cider.
-It became a substitute wine while the newly planted grapevines grew.
-As a representative of the wine obtained from grapes, the Roman cider was called "Vice Vinum"... so it is told.
-Whether this story is true can not be clarified anymore.
+When the Romans moved north, they had to do without many of the things they had grown fond of back home in the warm Mediterranean region, such as wine.
+And so they discovered another inebriating drink, cider.
+It became a substitute wine while the newly planted vines grew.
+As a substitute for wine made from grapes, Roman cider was called vice-vinum... or so the story goes.
+Whether this story is actually true can no longer be conclusively determined.

 Read more

 But the name has remained: Viez!
-This is what cider has been called since time immemorial in the region between Moselle and Saar.
-Viez is a delightful beverage in countless variations.
-So there are varietal Apfelviez; mixtures with pear, quince or elderberry; and there is the sweet Viez, the unfermented apple juice.
-Traditionally, the Viez is dry-built, but the creativity and experimentation of apple growers know no bounds.
-Each grower has his own secret recipe, often passed on for generations in the family.
-Meanwhile, Viez is also available as Secco, sparkling wine or bubbly.
-Viez is being expanded with an alcohol content of 5 to 7 percent.
-So the dry and tart drink harmonizes perfectly with hearty meals.
+This is what cider has been called in the region between the Moselle and Saar since time immemorial.
+Viez, a exquisite drink in an infinite number of variations.
+There is pure apple Viez; blends with pear, quince or elderberry; and there is the sweet Viez, the unfermented apple juice.
+Traditionally, Viez is made dry, but there are no limits to the creativity and experimentation of the cider pressers.
+Every producer has her/his own secret recipe, often passed down through generations of the family.
+Viez is now also available as Secco, sparkling wine or champagne.
+Viez is produced with an alcohol content of 5 to 7 percent.
+This dry, tart drink harmonizes perfectly with savoury dishes.

-The raw material for making Viez is provided by the numerous orchards on the so-called Saargau between the Moselle and the Saar across national borders.
-Hence Viez is to be found in Lorraine, in the Saarland, the district Trier Saarburg and the western parts of Eifel and Hunsrück, in particular however also in Luxembourg.
+The raw material for Viez comes from the numerous orchards in the so-called Saargau region between the Moselle and Saar rivers across national borders.
+Viez can be found in Lorraine, Saarland, the district of Trier-Saarburg and the western parts of the Eifel and Hunsrück, but especially in Luxembourg.
+Viez is therefore not only one of the most sustainable and traditional luxury foods in our region, it also promotes biodiversity by preserving orchards.